8 Types Of Ducks In Cricket

 Royal Duck In Cricket

-This is label is attached to opening batters when they get out in the first ball of the innings.
+This label is attached to opening batters when they get out in the first ball of the innings.
 England’s Alastair Cook kindly did this in the 3rd Ashes Test Australia vs England in Perth 2013 when Ryan Harris bowled him with one of the great balls of the century, or at least the greatest ball of that test!

 Laughing Duck In Cricket

 When batters gets out for a duck to end an inning it is known as a Laughing Duck.
-If you play for the Nepotists Cricket Club in London you get laughed at no matter when you score your duck, because playing for ‘The Greatest Team The World Has Ever Seen’ is always fun! #PlayersWanted
+If you play for Nepotists Cricket Club in London you get laughed at no matter when you score your duck, because playing for ‘The Greatest Team The World Has Ever Seen’ is always fun! #PlayersWanted

 A Pair In Cricket